 I’ve made a /new-post-bookmarklet.html.
 It propt me for a title and then opens up a new github file to add what ever content I want.

 I hope this get me to post more here.
 The code is simple and you could easlily modify it for your jekyll site as well.
-You can use a https://caiorss.github.io/bookmarklet-maker/.
+You can use a bookmarklet site to get it to work for you.

 var isoDate = (new Date()).toISOString();